Last Updated: September 2, 2022

 In lower-income communities, get people moving by forming walking clubs and perhaps setting up a discount program with a local store for some decent quality walking shoes.

 But keep up the pressure to maintain sidewalks, as it's important that we have many ways to get around.
 Time, frequent heavy truck traffic over a sidewalk, or growing trees whose roots push up the sidewalk are common factors in decreasing the functionality of sidewalks.
+If it is unclear whether the property owner or the city government has the responsibility for sidewalk maintenance, be sure to make the correct information available to your community.

 If you hang around community work very long, you will hear something about "pedestrian scale" and how pleasant it is to be able to walk through a business district where the street lighting is down low enough that it lights the sidewalk rather than the wider area illuminated by the highway-oriented taller street lights.

-But of course for the pedestrian scale to be an advantage to your business, you have to have pedestrians.
+But of course, for the pedestrian scale to be an advantage to your business, you have to have pedestrians.
 And they really don't want to get their shoes muddy, have to walk in the street for half a block where there's no sidewalk, or trip over the sidewalk section displaced by tree root upheaval.

 Where there's a sidewalk network, repair and maintain it.
 If there are a few missing links, correct that if you want a walkable community.
+In many states, a special assessment can be levied to pay for new sidewalks or sidewalk rebuilding.
+While this places the financial burden solely on homeowners ultimately, of course this is a fair way for municipalities to be able to afford to finance and oversee sidewalk projects.

 Where residential areas or strip malls were developed with no sidewalks, your journey to a walkable community will be tougher.
 Lobby your municipal government to figure out a plan to install the walks.